 Fast forward to the month of my younger sister’s 18th birthday.
 My dad told her at dinner that the adoption agency had reached out to him.
 Her birth mom wanted contact with her.
 It was not the first time the woman had reached out, but being as it was close to her birthday, he decided to share that with her.
 She emphatically told our dad no; she was not interested in contact.
 Days later, she came to me and asked for help finding her biological family.
 She wanted to proceed without our dad’s knowledge or involvement.
 I get it.
 She didn’t want to hurt his feelings, but it was about more than that.
 She didn’t want him to make the arrangements.
 She wanted things to be on her terms in her own time.
 No one can fault her for that.

-Having children only fueled my desire to know more about my roots.
-I decided after that to start poking around in my own past.
+Having children only fueled my desire to know more about my roots and adoption story.
+I decided after that to start poking around in my own past and adoption story.
 The doctor who arranged my adoption had moved away and wasn’t returning my messages.
 The records were all sealed.
 The only hope I had of gaining any information was through online adoption registries.
 The registries were set up as a way for adoptees and birth families to communicate when there is mutual consent.
 You go to a website and enter whatever info you have (birth date, hospital name, sex, etc.) and leave a message or contact information for the other party.
 After that, I joined all the Facebook groups dedicated to helping adoptees find their birth families.
-Some time later, I settled on the notion that no one was looking for me.
+Sometime later, I settled on the notion that no one was looking for me.

 Then, one day I was chatting with a coworker who had also been adopted.
 She said she had found her birth family using DNA testing.
 The reunion was not all warm and fuzzy.
 I asked if she regretted her decision to find them.
 She said absolutely not.
 Not only was she able to get info on a minor medical issue she had been having, but she was done wondering.
 She didn’t have to spend any more time wondering where she came from, why she was adopted, or who her birth parents were.
 I put a lot of thought into what my friend had said, and I decided I was ready to actively search.